How the data monetization calculator works

-- Estimated annual data value — a simplified estimate of what a marketing/data ecosystem might pay for access to a profile like yours.
+- Estimated annual data value — a simplified estimate of what a marketing or data ecosystem might pay for access to a profile like yours.

-- Strategy earnings comparison — modeled annual earnings for selected strategies, adjusted by your available time and filtered by your privacy risk tolerance.
+- Strategy earnings comparison — modeled annual earnings for selected monetization paths, adjusted by your available time and filtered by your privacy risk tolerance.

-These are estimates.
-Real payouts vary by country, platform availability, your ability to qualify for studies, and how consistently you participate.
-Use the results as a planning tool, not a promise of income.
+These figures are directional estimates.
+Real payouts vary by country, platform availability, your fit for studies, and how consistently you participate, so use the results as a planning guide rather than a promise of income.

 - Choose your age group and enter your annual income.
-These influence how advertisers and researchers value a profile.
+These help approximate how advertisers and study recruiters might value a profile like yours.

 - Select your primary online interests (for example, finance or health).
-Some niches command higher ad rates.
+Some niches are more valuable to advertisers than general browsing alone.

 - Estimate your data shared per day.
-This is a proxy for how “complete” a profile could be (browsing, shopping, location, devices).
+This is a proxy for how complete your profile may look across browsing, shopping, location, and devices.

 - Enter hours per week you can realistically dedicate.
 This matters most for research studies, surveys, and content creation.

 - Select strategies you’re willing to try.
-You can check multiple options.
+You can check multiple options to compare the blend of income and privacy cost.

 - Set your privacy risk tolerance.
-The calculator will filter out strategies that exceed your tolerance (but will fall back to your selections if filtering removes everything).
+The calculator will filter out strategies that exceed your tolerance, but it will fall back to your selections if filtering removes everything.

 - Click Calculate Monetization Potential to see the comparison table, a recommended approach, and detailed cards.

-Base Value is set to $500/year as a starting point.
-Multipliers then adjust up or down based on your selections:
+Base Value starts at $500/year as a reference point.
+Multipliers then adjust the figure up or down based on the profile inputs you choose:

 - Age multiplier (example values): 18–24 (1.2×), 25–34 (1.1×), 35–44 (1.0×), 45–54 (0.9×), 55–64 (0.8×), 65+ (0.6×).